kunwar-sa/Entry-Management-Software/README.md

 # InnovaccerAssignment
 The Assignment for Innovaccer SummerGeeks program

-*IMPORTANT*

-I started making this application on 27th November (and the submission deadline was on 28th November) because on 27th my college sent me the mail about this programe.
-Everything that you see here has been made overnight and in less than 24 hours.
-I gave it all I had.
-I managed to meet all the requirements of the the assignment like sending visitor details through email to host on check in and to the visitor when he checks out.
-If I had been working on this from 18th November like everyone else I would have made it a 10 times better including SMS notification and multiple visitor sessions.

-SO PLEASE CONSIDER MY CHALLENGING SITUATION DURING EVALUATION.
-I AM CAPABLE OF MUCH MORE.

 For detailed report of this product read the "READ THIS.pdf" file...

 TOOLS USED: